-- Applicable (see Section <>, Review by Planning Board, and Section <>, Public Meetings and Hearings). - b.
-The Planning Board, following review during a public meeting, shall make a recommendation on an application in accordance with Section <>, Zoning Map Amendment Review Standards.
+- Applicable (see Section 2.2.8, Review by Planning Board, and Section 2.2.7, Public Meetings and Hearings). - b.
+The Planning Board, following review during a public meeting, shall make a recommendation on an application in accordance with Section 2.3.30.C, Zoning Map Amendment Review Standards. - The written recommendation to the governing board shall C. address plan consistency with any comprehensive plan that has been adopted and any other officially adopted plan that is applicable, and other matters as deemed appropriate by the planning board.